-Looking for a Post-Doc Researcher to start Fall 2025
+Looking for a Grant Manager to start Fall 2025

-The Well-Being and Measurement Lab at Purdue University, directed by Dr. Louis Tay, invites applications for a Postdoctoral Research Associate position.
+The Well-Being and Measurement Lab at Purdue University, directed by Dr. Louis Tay, invites applications for a Grant Manager position.
 This position offers an exciting opportunity to contribute to cutting-edge interdisciplinary research at the intersection of artificial intelligence (AI) agents, well-being, and character virtues.

 Additional Information

-Position details: Full-time (40 hours per week), initial appointment for one year with potential for renewal based on funding and performance.
+Position details: Full-time in-person appointment.
 The start date will be Fall 2025.

-Mentorship and career development: Dr. Tay is a dedicated mentor who has successfully guided postdocs and graduate students into tenure-track positions in psychology and related fields.
+Mentorship and career development: Dr. Tay is a dedicated mentor who has successfully guided postbacs, postdocs, and graduate students into various academic positions in psychology and related fields.

 Lab and research environment: The Well-Being and Measurement Lab fosters a positive and interdisciplinary research culture, collaborating with scholars across psychology, philosophy, and computer science.
 More details can be found at www.wam-lab.com.